kushaldas/pym/docs/functions.rst

 Defining a function
 ===================

-We use *def* keyword to define a function. general syntax is like
+We use *def* keyword to define a function.
+General syntax is like

 ::